University of Victoria: Finnerty Gardens

 UVic maintains an extensive series of gardens on campus which serve as a place of respite and peace for students, staff, and members of the public who visit them.
-The Garden's include some of the largest collections of West-Coast plants and are cared for by the Friends of Finnerty Gardens, a charity which raises funds and helps support the garden's growth.
+The Gardens include some of the largest collections of West-Coast plants and are cared for by the Friends of Finnerty Gardens, a charity which raises funds and helps support the garden's growth.
 The Finnerty Gardens include ponds, trails, flower gardens, and benches throughout.
-The University Multi-Faith Centre is nestled neared the gardens.
+The University Multi-Faith Centre is nestled near the gardens.

 Martlet icon

 The martlet and its red colour adorn many parts of the University of Victoria, including the crest, coat of arms, and flag representing the university's previous affiliation to McGill University which also uses the martlet.
 The legendary martlet bird's inability to land is often seen to symbolize the constant quest for knowledge, learning, and adventure.
 The oldest student newspaper on campus, The Martlet, is named after the bird.